zuozhenggh/learning-library/data-management-library/database/db-partitioning/readonly-partitioning/readonly.md

 </copy>
 ```

-As you can see, we did specify read only for partition P1 but nowhere else, neither on table nor partition level.
+As you can see, we did specify read-only for partition P1 but nowhere else, neither on table nor partition level.
 Let's see what we ended up with:

 ```
 <copy>